Particular/docs.particular.net/servicecontrol/configure-nservicebusmetrics-for-servicemonitor.md

 ---
-title: Configuring NServiceBus.Metrics for ServiceMonitor
+title: Configuring NServiceBus.Metrics for ServiceControl Monitor
-summary: How to configure NServiceBus.Metrics to report data to ServiceMonitor
+summary: How to configure NServiceBus.Metrics to report data to ServiceControl Monitor
 reviewed: 2017-06-09
 ---

-In order for ServiceMonitor to receive metrics data endpoints must be configured to use [NServiceBus.Metrics](/nservicebus/operations/metrics.md) and to send that data to the ServiceMonitor input queue.
+In order for ServiceControl Monitor to receive metrics data endpoints must be configured to use [NServiceBus.Metrics](/nservicebus/operations/metrics.md) and to send that data to the ServiceControl Monitor input queue.

 ## Enabling NServiceBus.Metrics